varya/steroids/_posts/steroids_npm/2013-08-21-troubleshooting-connectivity.markdown

 ## Are your computer and mobile device on the same WLAN?

-Make sure that your computer and mobile device are on the same WLAN and your firewall/NAT are configured correctly.
+Make sure that your computer and mobile device are on the same WLAN.
 Connecting your computer to your development mobile device's internal WLAN hotspot doesn't currently work.

+## Is your firewall configured correctly?

+Make sure your firewall/NAT are configured correctly.
+Note that on Windows, Node.js shows up as "Evented I/O for V8 JavaScript" in Firewall.

 ## Is the Steroids server running?